Employee Retention In IT Sector

-Without key people, your business may lose a lot of potential.
+Without key people, your business may lose a lot of potentials.
 The process of recruiting specialists in the IT industry is not easy.
 You are looking for experienced people, possessing specific skills whose financial expectations meet your capabilities.

 When you hire a specialist after the recruitment process, you expect you will be able to develop your business together with that person and other employees.
 After all, you invest money in a product via the employed person.

 Unfortunately, the truth is that IT employees in large cities such as Dublin or Berlin may choose offers and often decide not to be dedicated to only one company.

 They are curious about other organizations.
 They favor frequent changes, various projects, new people, and new possibilities.
 They may change their work locations because change often means higher salaries or they simply want to work with different technology or trade.